 "This barotropic mode solver enables faster computation and more stable integration of models, especially MPAS-Ocean," Kang said.
-"Extensive use of computational resources requires an enormous amount of electricity and energy, but by speeding up this model we can reduce that energy use, improve simulations and more easily predict the effects of climate change decades or even thousands of years into the future." # the mechanics of solid-state batteries by Reece Brown brownrh@ornl.gov s current courses through a battery, its materials erode over time.
-Mechanical influences such as stress and strain affect this trajectory, although their impacts on battery efficacy and longevity are not fully understood.
+"Extensive use of computational resources requires an enormous amount of electricity and energy, but by speeding up this model we can reduce that energy use, improve simulations and more easily predict the effects of climate change decades or even thousands of years into the future." % by Reece Brown brownrh@ornl.gov